-The size and origin of Syria’s mine stockpile is not known, but it is believed to be large and consist mainly of Soviet/Russian-manufactured mines including PMN-2 antipersonnel mines and TMN-46 antivehicle mines.
+The size and origin of Syria’s mine stockpile is not known, but it is believed to be significant and comprised mainly of Soviet/Russian-manufactured mines including PMN-2 antipersonnel mines and TMN-46 antivehicle mines.

-Since late 2011, the first reports of government mine use emerged in the country’s border areas.
+In late 2011, the first reports emerged of government mine use in the country’s border areas.
 A Syrian official acknowledged the government had “undertaken many measures to control the borders, including planting mines.”